J–1 Review and Recommendation Process

 - Section 4: Waiver Package Checklist

-Requests for a waiver of the foreign residence requirement should be made by local health care facilities directly to the Minnesota Department of Health, Office of Rural Health and Primary care.
-Upon request, an information packet will be sent detailing the information and documentation needed to submit an appropriate case file for review.
+Requests for a waiver of the foreign residence requirement should be made by local health care facilities directly to the Minnesota Department of Health, Office of Rural Health and Primary Care.

 Only thirty (30) waivers can be granted per state per federal fiscal year (October 1 through September 30).
-As applications are received, ORHPC will assign a review number to ensure that applications will be reviewed in the order they are received.
-A Conrad State 30 number will not be assigned until the application has been reviewed for form and substance and has been determined to be ready to submit to the U. S. Department of State.
+A J–1 visa waiver will not be recommended by the state until the application has been reviewed and selected by the review committee.
+Up to 30 applications selected will be submitted to the U. S. Department of State for subsequent federal review.

-If, during the application review, ORHPC finds that the Employment Contract is missing any required provision or contains any provision that is not permitted, the application will be removed from the list for review and returned to the applicant.
-No Conrad State 30 number will be assigned to the returned application.
-The applicant may resubmit the application with a complying contract, at which time ORHPC will assign a new review number and review priority.
-It will no longer be permissible to amend an Employment Contract while the application is under review.
+If, during the initial review, ORHPC finds that the application is missing any required provision or contains any provision that is not permitted, the application will be removed from consideration and returned to the applicant.
+No returned J–1 visa application will be considered for recommendation.
+It will no longer be permissible to amend an application after it has been submitted for review.
 All required contractual provisions must be in the contract or contemporaneous attachments, not in subsequent letters of understanding, addenda or amendments.
 Contract provisions that are contradictory or include research activities or teaching that is not incidental to direct patient care are not permitted.

 The ORHPC will make the decision whether to recommend a request for a waiver of the home residence requirement.
-If the decision is in the affirmative, the case file, along with necessary cover letters, will be sent to the United States Department of State.
-The complete state process may take up to 30 days.
+If the decision is in the affirmative, the case file, along with necessary recommendation letters, will be sent to the United States Department of State.

-For purposes of the waiver guidelines, an “organization” is an entity listed as the “employer” in the employment contract, which is included in a J-1 visa waiver application filed on behalf of an international physician; or an entity that contracts with a multi-specialty physician practice to provide physician staffing.
-All applications submitted by the same organization must be prioritized (first, second, third etc.) and filed by the organization, not by departments within the organization.
+For purposes of these waiver guidelines, an “organization” is an entity listed as the “employer” in the employment contract, which is included in a J–1 visa waiver application filed on behalf of an international physician; or an entity that contracts with a multi-specialty physician practice to provide physician staffing.
+All applications submitted must be filed by the employer organization, not by departments within the organization.
 Each submitted application must be for the employment of only one international physician.
-Each application must be submitted separately and each facility may submit only one application at a time.
+Each application must be submitted separately.

 A “facility” is the place where the physician will practice.
 It may be different from the employer’s principal business location and it may be one of the employer’s practice sites.

-“Charity Care” or “Indigent Care” is the value of fees discounted to patients by the facility based on the patients’ ability to pay.
+“Charity Care” is the value of fees discounted to patients by the facility based on the patients’ ability to pay.
 It does not include bad debt or fees discounted by programs (i.e., Medicare or Medicaid) in which the facility participates.

 - The application must demonstrate a bona fide offer and acceptance of full–time employment at a health facility (a copy of the complete contract) and must agree to begin employment at such facility within 90 days of receiving a waiver.

-- The offer must contain a provision, and the physician must agree, to work at the health care facility in which he/she is employed for a total of not less than 3 years and not less than 40 hours per week.
+- The offer must contain a provision, and the physician must agree, to work at the health care facility in which he/she is employed for a total of not less than 3 years and not less than 40 hours per week of direct patient care.

-- The physician must practice primary care or specialty medicine full-time in the geographic area or areas which are designated by the Secretary of Health and Human Services as a Health Professional Shortage Area (HPSA) or Medically Underserved Area (MUA).
+- The physician must practice primary or specialty care medicine full–time in the geographic area or areas which are designated by the Secretary of Health and Human Services as a shortage designations.

 - The waiver application must demonstrate that the facility has an in–place sliding fee schedule or similar written indigent care policy for determining discounts or charity care based on the patient’s ability to pay.
 The policy must be posted in a place that is accessible to patients and potential patients.

 - Recruitment/retention efforts must be described.
 It must be clearly demonstrated that a suitable replacement for the physician cannot be found through recruitment or any other means.
-In addition, the health care facility's long range plans for retention of the physician must be detailed.
+The health care facility's long range plans for retention of the physician must be detailed.